TP4CE logs now on line

 Further to the renovation of building of the Palace of Europe and of waterproof work of the roof and of the dome envisaged until January, 2019, aerials has been disassembled as well as installations in the station.

-Consequently the regular activity of Radio Club will be suspended till the end of jobs, nevertheless 2 or 3 activities will be assured outside of the building with a vertical antenna.
+Consequently the regular activity of Radio Club will be suspended till the end of jobs, nevertheless 2 or 3 activities will be assured with a vertical antenna.

 On the occasion of the 20th Anniversary of the country becoming a member of the Council of Europe on 9 November 1995, the CERAC, in cooperation with the Amataur Radio Operators of Macedonia, celebrated this event with a joint transmission from 7 to 12 November 2015, using this special call sign Z38CE.

 This activity, which took place under the patronage of his Excellency, Ambassador Petar Pop-Arsov, the Permanent Representative of the Republic of Macedonia to the Council of Europe, symolises the continuing close ties between the country and the Council of Europe.

 Welcome to the CERAC website